The Urban Heat Island in Louisville

 View the data.

-Following the public comment period, the city and others are expected to announce policy changes to begin the long-term process of reducing the city’s heat island.
+Following the public comment period, the city and community partners are expected to announce policy changes to begin the long-term process of reducing the city’s heat island.

 Those changes will join efforts already underway to make Louisville more sustainable.
 Those include: